Frequently Asked Questions

-The Warren College ceremony is approximately two hours so please plan your post-graduation activities accordingly.
+The Warren College ceremony is approximately 90 minutes so please plan your post-graduation activities accordingly.
 Also allow approximately an hour to return to your car and leave campus.
 There will be additional traffic congestion with others coming to attend later ceremonies.
 Out of RESPECT for ALL GRADUATES, graduates will not be allowed to leave the graduate area until the recessional of the program.

 Parking - our favorite subject at UCSD.
 Parking will be FREE on Saturday for the commencement ceremony.
 However, there will be a significant amount of traffic on campus that day, so please give yourself ample time to secure parking and plan your post-Commencement plans accordingly.
 More than 9,000 people are expected to attend UCSD each commencement ceremony.

 Please follow the signage and directions from the parking attendants.
 As the parking lots fill, attendants will direct traffic to additional campus lots.
 For those who are directed to the Regents or East campus lots, shuttle service will be provided to and from those lots all day.
 Those with accessible parking needs attending the ceremony should enter via North Point Drive and follow the signs.
 Please make sure you have your disabled placard visible for the parking attendants.